 LIFO (Last-In, First-Out)

-LIFO method means that the last item or products that arrived will be the first ones to be released.
+This method means that the last item or products that arrived will be the first ones to be released.
 LIFO system is good for companies whose products are not perishable and will not be obsolete in the near future.
-Under LIFO, when the price of a certain product rises, the higher priced items are released first and the lower priced products are kept in an inventory.
+Businesses release higher priced items and keep lower priced items.
 This is good to increase your business gross profit and lower your tax liability.

 FEFO (First-Expiry, First-Out procedure)

 You can now choose which method is suited for you.
 You can try to use each method to get a first-hand knowledge on how they can help you.
-As a tip, a good computerized desktop or cloud-based inventory system can help you maximize your time and maximize your inventory.
+As a tip, a good computerized desktop or cloud-based inventory business app or business applications system can help you maximize your time and maximize your inventory using an app.
 Take note that really good inventory systems should have the following:

 - Balances management and report.